But today, people tend to get caught up in the small details: clean eating vs. IIFYM. Low-fat vs. no fat. Gluten-free or non-GMO. The list goes on.

 Five to six days on very low carbs will deplete your glycogen stores and when combined with super high carb days, you’ll experience a nice metabolic effect.
 The benefits are similar to having a massive cheat day followed by a 24-hour fast, only on a smaller scale.

 Note: you will be a few pounds heavier the day after your refeed, so don’t bother weighing yourself.
 This is due to increased glycogen, which will increase water weight.
-If you feel bloated and heavy, give it a couple days back on the low carbs, and it will all balance out.
+If you feel bloated and heavy, give it a couple of days back on the low carbs, and it will all balance out.

 While the high carb day may seem extreme, assuming you stay within your macro limits, you’ll still be in a good caloric deficit for the week.
 You shouldn’t gain any real fat, just a bit of water weight for a few days.

-Yet again, let’s use our trusty 200-pound avatar who’s trying to get his shred on.
+Again, let’s use our trusty 200-pound avatar who’s trying to get his shred on.
 For the very low depletion days, use 1g per pound for protein, .25g per pound for carbs, and .45g per pound for fat.
 For the refeed days, protein is the same, fat goes down to .35g per pound, and carbs increase to 2.25g per pound.

 If you’ve run into a wall with your fat loss efforts, carb-cycling is just the thing you need.